gbabichev/MP4-Steward/readme.md

-# MP4 Converter for SABnzbd
+# MP4 Steward

-This folder contains the automatic Python version of MP4 Tool.
-It is intended to run after SABnzbd finishes downloading and unpacking a job.
+MP4 Steward is the unattended Python companion to MP4 Tool.
+It can run directly from the command line or after SABnzbd finishes downloading and unpacking a job.
+It follows the same core Smart, Encode, Remux, preferred-track, metadata-cleanup, and output-validation rules as the Swift app.

 The short version: SAB calls `SAB-smart.py` to choose remux or H.265 automatically, `SAB-encode.py` to always encode, or `SAB-remux.py` to only repackage compatible streams.
 All three entry points use `MP4_Steward.py` for processing and safety checks.